sudo2801/OpinionGate-FE/README.md

 # Features

 Welcome to the Customer Feedback Application!
 This web application is designed to streamline the process of collecting and managing customer feedback.
-The application provides a user-friendly interface for customers to submit their feedback, and it offers an authentication system to ensure secure access and management of feedback data .
+The application provides a user-friendly interface for customers to submit their feedback, and it offers an authentication system to ensure secure access and management of feedback data.

 ## Project Setup